Ukrainian-Australian Association NT

 If you run a community organisation, a professional association, a nonprofit, or any group that needs to collect memberships and donations online — this is a proven, replicable setup:

-• Telegram bot + n8n — support and communication automation without the overhead
+- n8n and handoff automation — support and communication workflows without the overhead

 Project site: uaant.org.au